Whatsapp Icon

 Mammography plays a crucial role in the early detection of breast cancer.
 By producing images of the breast tissue, this diagnostic tool enables healthcare professionals to identify any abnormal areas that may suggest the presence of cancer.
 An early diagnosis can significantly improve the chances of a successful treatment outcome.

-There are several types of mammography, each utilizing different technology to achieve the best results for patients.
+There are several types of mammography, each utilizing a different technology to achieve the best results for patients.
 Let's delve into the major types:

 • Standard Mammography: This traditional form of mammography uses low-dose X-rays to capture two-dimensional (2D) images of the breast.
 While effective, it can sometimes provide limited views of the breast tissue, making it harder to detect abnormalities in some patients.